Bill of Rights in Action

 The government prosecutors decided not to pursue a new trial for the five defendants.
 They did go ahead with a trial on Judge Hoffman's 159 contempt court charges.
 In Seale's case, the government dropped both the inciting to riot and contempt charges.

 Finally, in 1973, three of the "Chicago 8" defendants and defense attorney William Kunstler were found guilty of contempt.
 But the judge decided that prison sentences were unwarranted.
 Thus, all of the defendants and their attorneys were free.
 In the end, reason prevailed.
-The judicial system that the "Chicago 8" had ridiculed saved them all from prison.

 For Discussion and Writing

 - Read again Bobby Seale's words from his speeches in Chicago on August 27 and 28.
 Do you think his words were inciting to riot, or were they protected by the First Amendment?